Compare ETS

 Compliance

 One year.
-Covered entities have until the end of April of the following year to surrender allowances.
+Covered entities have until the end of April of the year following the reporting period to surrender allowances.
 These provisions are the same as under the EU ETS.

 FRAMEWORK: The UK ETS has adopted the MRV framework of Phase 4 of the EU ETS, including discretionary changes regarding reduced frequency of improvement reporting and the simplification of monitoring plans.
+“UK ETS Order 2020” gives effect (with modifications) to the “Monitoring and Reporting Regulation (MRR) 2018” and the “Verification Regulation (VR) 2018”.

 Regulated entities must pay an excess emissions penalty for each tCO2e emitted not matched by a surrendered allowance.
-This penalty is equal to GBP 100 per tCO2e (USD 127.81) initially but is adjusted for inflation over time.
+This penalty is equal to GBP 100 per tCO2e (USD 131.67) (March 2021 value) adjusted for inflation over time.
 Paying this penalty does not remove the obligation to surrender an allowance.
-A new deadline for any outstanding deficit will be set, and non-compliance with this will result in a penalty of 1.5x the relevant carbon price, and may lead to escalating daily GBP 1,000 penalties if it continues to remain unmet.
+A new deadline for any outstanding deficit can be set via issuance of a ‘deficit notice’, and non-compliance with this will result in a penalty of 1.5x the relevant carbon price, and may lead to escalating daily GBP 1,000 (USD 1,316) penalties if it continues to remain unmet.
 The names of non-compliant operators are published.

 Market Regulation